flan/SillyTavern-Docs/Usage/World_Info/global.md

 This selects a prioritization approach for sources of World Info.

-### Sorted Evenly (default)
+### Sorted Evenly <sub>(default)</sub>

-All entries will be sorted according to their Insertion Order as if they were part of a large World Info source, regardless of how they are actually structured.
+All entries will be sorted according to their [Insertion Order](./worldinfo.md#prompt-insertion) as if they were part of a single large World Info source, regardless of how they are actually structured.

 #### Character Lore First